 You are expected to actively contribute with new ideas to research projects in the field of infection and immunity.
 Beyond support by the Department, you will be supported by a strong group of clinicians at the Medical School of Hannover and international experimental collaborators in the field of T cell immunology.
 Our collaborators provide us with experimental and clinical data including human data, which will be used for validation of in silico predictions and distinction of competing for mechanistic hypotheses.
 The insights provided by in silico simulations are essential for our collaborators and clinicians to better understand the dynamics of the complex immune system, to evaluate the efficacy of existing therapies, to optimise them, and to suggest new ones.
 Therefore, an applied contribution from your PhD work to the field of infection and immunology is expected.

-Course Level: Scholarship is available for pursuing the PhD program.
+Course Level: award is available for pursuing the PhD program.

-Study Subject: Scholarship is awarded in Mathematical Biology.
+Study Subject: award is awarded in Mathematical Biology.

 - The successful candidate will be educated in one of the following disciplines: